 Heat pumps should be inspected and maintained on an annual basis by a qualified swimming pool heat pump specialist.
-Additionally, if the heat pump is located near the beach or coastal area, where salt spray and sand can become detrimental factors, more frequent service may be necessary.
+Additionally, if the heat pump is located on the beach, or at a sea wall where salt spray and sand can become detrimental factors, more frequent service may be necessary.
 For service plan information, please see: Planned Maintenance Program, later in this section, and then contact AquaCal Customer Support at: 800-786-7751.